RawMeat3000/edge_optimizer/README.md

 ![image](https://github.com/RawMeat3000/edge_optimizer/assets/5659157/f616f859-031a-4d64-92c1-ca1b94dcdf82)

 Feature 2 - This function smooths "hard" edges which inflate vertex counts through duplication of vertices via broken tangents/binormals.
-These usually happen when assets get exported/re-imported using wrong settings or via formats like OBJ which don't support smoothing very well.
-This was a shockingly common issue in situations where content moves frequently between programs and gets converted to different file types.
-It happened most often in characters, likely due to artists moving the model data between apps like Maya and Zbrush often and losing information.
+This usually occurs when assets are exported/re-imported using wrong settings or via formats like OBJ which don't support smoothing very well.
+This is a surprisingly common issue in situations where content moves frequently between programs and gets converted to different file types, such as between Maya and ZBrush.

 Before - When debugging tangent directions, you may notice that some of the blue vectors point multiple directions per vertex.
 This results in duplicated vertices and inflated asset costs.